daniel1820815/netconf-example/README.md

-# NETCONF configuration example for Cisco IOS-XE routers
+# Simple NETCONF config example

-A simple Python script using ncclient library to connect to two Cisco IOS-XE routers and push the configuration using NETCONF.
+A simple Python script using ncclient library to connect to two Cisco IOS-XE routers and push configuration using NETCONF.
 The following configuration will be applied:

 - Enable interface between both Cisco IOS-XE routers
 - Create two subinterfaces using dot1q tagging